Siroccomeister/atarigo/projects/en/docs/blog/posts/post4.md

 <figcaption markdown> A simple explanation of debt dynamics. </figcaption>
 </figure>

 But the combined effect of all those dynamics and trends is shown in this last chart.
-Here you can really see the actuals of the debt-to-GDP ratio (the blue bars) as well as the year-on-year variation (GDP Growth in % points).
+Here you can really see the actuals of the debt-to-GDP ratio (increasing linear graph in %) as well as the year-on-year variation  (red bars signal a year-on-year declining ratio measured in points of %).

 <figure markdown>
 ![Detailed Chart of Debt dynamics](post4/debt_dynamics_2030.png){ width=60% }